pixl8/Preside-CMS/support/docs/docs/02.devguides/01.presidedataobjects/page.md

 *  The Data Manager provides a GUI for managing your client specific data and is based on entirely on Preside Data Objects
 * Your preside objects can have their data tied to individual [[workingwithmultiplesites]], without the need for any extra programming of site filters.

 The following guide is intended as a thorough overview of Preside Data Objects.
-For API reference documentation.
+For API reference documentation, see [[api-presideobjectservice]].

 ## Object CFC Files